apache/sis-site/content/howto/rasters_bigger_than_memory.md

 [raster resampling](resample_raster.html) and
 [getting values at geographic coordinates](raster_values_at_geographic_coordinates.html).

+The approach demonstrated in this example has one drawback compared to the default behavior: the `DataStore` must be kept open during all the time that the `GridCoverage` is used.
+Consequently the `data` variable should not be used outside the `try` block in this example.

 The example in this page works with pixel coordinates.
 For working with geographic coordinates, see
 [values at geographic coordinates](raster_values_at_geographic_coordinates.html) code example.